SaeedEsmaeelinejad/react-practices/README.md

 # react-practices
-This is a test project
+This is a test project for playing around Reactjs :)